damo-maker/markdown-portfolio/_includes/04-lists.md

 # Here is a list of my favourite things:
-- Long walks on the beach
+- Exploring the backstreets in cities and suburbs
-- Disco dancing
+- Walking along tracks in the bush
 - Open Source
 - Learning Git and GitHub